drilonaliu/Cryptography/README.md

        * GCM - Galois Counter Mode
    * Relative Frequencies Attack - performs an attack on a text based on relative frequency distribution.
 The attacker supposes that the text was encrypted on a alphabet mapping rule.
-   * A Non Linear Feedback Shift Register - NLFSR which I designed.
+   * A Non Linear Feedback Shift Register - NLFSR  I designed.